vramosx/lepiengine/README.md

   Out-of-the-box support for scenes (menu, gameplay, game over) with transitions, plus layer separation (background, entities, UI).
   → Motivation: keep games organized and easy to reason about without boilerplate.

-- **Camera with Follow & Parallax**
+- **Camera with Follow**
-  Built-in camera that can follow a target, handle zoom, and support parallax backgrounds.
+  Built-in camera that can follow a target and handle zoom.
   → Motivation: camera handling is usually one of the first “hard” things new devs struggle with — so the engine solves it for you.

 - **Collision & Physics Basics**
   Simple AABB and circle colliders, with optional gravity/velocity/acceleration.
   → Motivation: enough physics to make most 2D games functional, without forcing a heavy physics engine.

-- **Sprite & SpriteSheet Animations**
-  Easy-to-use sprites and animation system.
-  → Motivation: handling frame-based animations should be straightforward, especially for beginners.

-- **Built-in Audio Manager**
-  Encapsulated audio system (using audioplayers under the hood) for sounds and music.
-  → Motivation: swap audio backend in the future if needed, while keeping a clean API for game developers.
+- **Animation System**
+  A powerful animation system with pre-built tweens and easing functions.

+  → Motivation: animations are crucial for game feel, so the engine provides an easy-to-use but flexible system with:
+  - Common tweens (move, scale, rotate, fade, color)
+  - Visual effects (shake, pulse, blink, wiggle)
+  - Path following and custom animations
+  - Sequence and parallel composition
+  - Repeat and infinite loops
+  - Easing functions

 ---